cloudfoundry-attic/bosh-lite/README.md

 * Starting over again is often the quickest path to success; you can use `vagrant destroy` from the base directory of this project to remove the VM.
 * Another option is to use `bosh cleanup`.
 This will clean up the blob store to free up some space on the virtual machine.
+* There is an issue (discussed [here](https://groups.google.com/a/cloudfoundry.org/forum/m/#!topic/bosh-users/n2qYrpPUJaE) and [here](https://github.com/mitchellh/vagrant/issues/3589)) with Vagrant permissions running on OS X Mavericks 10.9.2+ (after applying [Apple's Security Update 2014-002](http://support.apple.com/en-us/HT202966)).
+To diagnose, run `vagrant up --debug` and see if there is an error mentioning `Symbol not found: _iconv`.
+To resolve try one of the two
+  1. Purging vagrant

+     Purging ~/.vagrant.d

+     Reinstalling vagrant

+  2. Removing code block as described [here](https://github.com/mitchellh/vagrant/issues/3589#issuecomment-42255427)

 ## Manage your local boxes